espressif/esp32-camera/README.md

 ## General Information

-This repository hosts ESP32 compatible driver for OV2640 image sensors.
+This repository hosts ESP32 compatible driver for OV2640 and OV3660 image sensors.
 Additionally it provides a few tools, which allow converting the captured frame data to the more common BMP and JPEG formats.

 ## Important to Remember